simialfa03/M242_RFID_Project/README.md

 # SMART objectives
 1. The RGD led and the servo are going through startup sequence on startup
 2. The Arduino can read UIDs of an RFID card
-3. We can put the RFID Card UID in a string to for the check function
+3. We can put the RFID Card UID in a string in order to give it to the CheckAcess function
 4. We can put the RFID Card UIDs in an array, in order to store them
 5. We can assign the UIDs to a person
-6. The servo opens door if access granted and LED blinks green
+6. The servo opens the door if access granted and LED blinks green
-7. The servo closes door if access not granted  and LED blinks red
+7. The servo closes the door if access not granted  and LED blinks red
 8. Any access attempt is protocoled in the serial monitor

 <b> Non Functional objectives: </b>